-We will run MOPS in commissioning to validate the solar system products pipelines, generate some solar system data products, and test the interfaces with the MPC.
-We could envision a stub SSObject record for already known asteroids; and some history (although obviously less than 12 months).
-Once the astrometry is sufficiently good (for asteroids is 0.05-0.1"), we can start regularly submitting to the MPC and testing the linking software.
+We will run Solar System Processing in commissioning to validate the solar system products pipelines, generate some solar system data products, and test the interfaces with the MPC.
+We should be able to attribute Solar System objects known from other surveys and previously catalogued by the MPC with single-apparition LSST DIASources.
+Once the astrometry is sufficiently good (for asteroids, $\sim 0.05 - -0.1''$), we can start regularly submitting to the MPC and testing the linking software.

 It should be clear, that at least in early commissioning, alert distribution and submission to the MPC will be with substantial latency with respect to the SRD operations-era latencies.
+Similarly, OSS completeness and purity metrics for both transients and solar system objects may not be achievable prior to the availability of DR1 templates.